A night of celebration!

-Date: Oct 20 – Oct 20Space: Main Gallery
+Date: Oct 19 – Oct 19Space: Foyer

-So gather your friends and whanau from 6.00pm until late, as selected Napier venues open their doors and showcase the diversity of art and culture in our local community.
+So, gather your friends and whānau from 6pm until late for a bite to eat from local restaurants and food trucks, (followed by dessert at CAN!) and experience the diversity of art and culture in our local community.

 Thank you to Crab Farm Winery for their generous support of this event.